Stock Checker

-Sim racing pedals are an essential part of any sim racing setup.
-But the world of sim racing pedals can be just as confusing as looking for a racing wheel or sim rig.
-So I’ve created this ultimate guide to sim racing pedals to run through everything you should know about your sim racing pedals.
+A set of sim racing pedals are an essential part of any sim racing setup.
+However, the world of pedals can be just as confusing as looking for a racing wheel or sim rig, with huge difference in the price of different pedal sets and a range of different technology available.

 Finally, I’ll take a deep dive into which pedals are worth considering.
 I’ll show you a wide range of sim racing pedals along with what makes them special and stand out from the rest of the competition.